zhaoyang626/Friend-management/README.md

 Block updates from an email address.
 Target will show in requestor's block list.
 If requestor subscribed target, target will be removed from subscribe list.
 #### /recipient
 Retrieve all email addresses that can receive updates from an email address.
-If send mention target's email in the text, then target's email will show in the follower's array.
+If send mention target's email in the text, then target's email will show in the requestor's follower list.
-(Release with limitation).

 ### Release limitation

  - Didn't write unit tests.
- - /recipient isn't complete.
-Currently it includes mention only.